andywu0913/UVa-Online-Judge/README.md

 # UVa Online Judge

-This repository is for archiving my code which I have solved in zerojudge.
+This repository is for archiving my code which I have solved in UVa Online Judge.